 Reporting Your Concern about a Person's Fitness to Drive

-Health care practitioners family members or concerned citizens can send a report to the Office of the Superintendent of Motor Vehicles (OSMV) regarding concerns they have a about a driver’s fitness to drive safely.
+Health care practitioners, family members, or concerned citizens can send a report to RoadSafetyBC regarding concerns they have a about a driver’s fitness to drive safely.

 The report must include the driver’s full name and other identifying information.
 A driver’s licence number is preferable but not required.
 Details concerning the driver’s fitness to drive safely must also be included in the report.

 The full name of the person providing the report and a contact number or address is also required.
-The OSMV will not consider anonymous reports or verbal reports.
+RoadSafetyBC will not consider anonymous reports or verbal reports.

-Unsolicited reports expressing concerns regarding a driver’s safety on the road are given high priority by the OSMV.
-The report will be reviewed and, if a decision is made that medical information or another exam is required, the driver will be contacted directly.
+Unsolicited reports expressing concerns regarding a driver’s safety on the road are given high priority by RoadSafetyBC.
+The reports are reviewed and, if a decision is made that medical information or further assessment is required, RoadSafetyBC will contact the driver directly.
 For further information, please refer to the following Fact Sheet:

 If a driver’s medical condition changes or improves, the driver may request a review of a driver medical fitness decision that denies, cancels or places restrictions on their driver’s licence.
 Driver Medical Fitness reviews are conducted by Adjudicators or Case Managers (Registered Nurses) and there is no fee associated with a review.
 The specific information required to initiate a review is outlined in the decision letter sent to the driver.
 Most often, new medical information indicating an improvement in medical condition is required.
 Drivers should respond to the specific information request set out in the letter sent to them by RoadSafetyBC.

 RoadSafetyBC will send the driver a letter setting out the outcome of the review.
 Under the Motor Vehicle Act, it is the driver’s responsibility to ensure that their address is current.